-I am a third generation Oregonian growing up in Springfield, Oregon, and into a family with a great love of the outdoors.
+I am a fourth generation Oregonian growing up in Springfield, Oregon, and into a family with a great love of the outdoors.
 In the 1960s and early 1970s, I occasionally worked for my father during the summer months on his survey crew and sometimes as his compass-man on a timber cruise.
 During that time period, women working in the forest industry were primarily confined to desk jobs.
 So, to earn a living, I became an accountant, but remained active in the outdoors.
 In 1998 Mike and I moved to Boise.
 The close proximity to the Owyhee, and my semi-retirement status, allowed us many more opportunities to explore the region.
 I retired in 2008.

 Mike H. Quigley - In His Element, Main Stem Owyhee River, 1993